FreeTAKTeam/openTAKpickList/README.md

 # openTAKpickList
-a list of hardware and software to be used in conjunction with the ATAKplatform
+a list of hardware and software to be used in conjunction with the TAK platform.

 ## Software